ericmoritz/collection-protobuf/README.md

 ## Link message

-The link message is used by Collection mesasges and Item messages to get all hyper on.
+The link message is used by Collection messages and Item messages to get all hyper on.

 Link relations are thoughtfully described at